ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/_index.md

 ---
-title: Build multi-architecture container images with Docker Build Cloud
+title: Build container images with GitHub Arm-hosted runners

 draft: false

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for software developers who want to learn how to use Docker Build Cloud.
+who_is_this_for: This is an introductory topic for software developers who want to learn how to use Arm-hosted runners for GitHub Actions jobs.

 learning_objectives:
-    - Build Arm images and multi-architecture images with Docker Build Cloud
+    - Build Arm images and multi-architecture images with Arm-hosted runners
     - Use GitHub Actions to automate image builds

 prerequisites:
-    - A computer with Docker installed.
-This can be Windows, macOS, or Linux.
-Any architecture can be used.
-    - A GitHub account
+    - A GitHub account with a Team or Enterprise Cloud plan.
     - A Docker Hub account

 author_primary: Jason Andrews